-From the 1950s until we emigrated to Canada in 1975, my father was a studio photographer in Aleppo, Syria.
-Armenians dominated studio photography in Aleppo from the beginning and it wasn’t until the 1960s that things began to change as photography became cheap and easily accessible to new photographers of different ethnic groups.
-When my family moved I was only two and my dad left his photo archive back in Aleppo.
-We have no idea where it is or if it still exists in some basement.
-His atelier was called Studio SAMO.
+From the 1950s until we emigrated to Canada in 1975, My father (Samuel Vartanian) was a studio photographer in Aleppo, Syria.
+Armenians dominated studio photography in Aleppo and throughout West Asia and it wasn’t until the 1960s that the ease of photography expanded the pool of photographers outside Armenian circles and the middle class culture of photo studios gave way to a culture of point-and-shoot cameras.
+When my family moved to Toronto, I was two and my dad left his photo archive (Studio SAMO) behind in Aleppo.
+The location of the archive is currently unknown.

 The first historical Armenian photograph to enter my collection was in the year 2000 when I was writing about the Armenian community of Massachusetts and encountered a cabinet photograph on eBay during the course of my research.
 It is a strangely beautiful image from the 1920s or 30s and depicts a married Armenian Apostolic deacon and his family.
 It was taken by K.S.
 Melikian of Worcester, Massachusetts.
 The image is elegantly framed by a shaped paper matte with art nouveau details.